rschmehl/awesco.eu/content/authors/thomas-haas/_index.md

 ---
 # Display name
-name: Sebastian Rapp
+name: Thomas Haas

 # Order of appearance
-weight: 2
+weight: 6

 # Username (this should match the folder name)
 authors:
-- sebastian-rapp
+- thomas-haas

 # Is this the primary user of the site?
 superuser: false